 OpenStack is composable, open infrastructure that provides API-driven access to compute, storage and networking resources.
 The flexible platform allows you to deploy bare metal, virtual machines and container resources—all on a single network.

 OpenStack supports the largest number of enterprise storage and networking systems today, and running Kubernetes with OpenStack allows you to seamless integrate containers into your environment.

-OpenStack provides full enterprise storage and networking support for containers today, because the OpenStack community has already done the work to support the largest number of enterprise systems.
 While OpenStack is widely known as a private cloud platform, you can access the same open infrastructure immediately from dozens of public cloud providers around the world.
-Whether you want to run containerized applications on bare metal or virtual machines, OpenStack let’s you run containers the way you want to.
+Whether you want to run containerized applications on bare metal or VMs, OpenStack let’s you run containers the best way for your business.

 OpenStack services are comprised of different composable projects that deliver programmable infrastructure.
 You can combine the services in different ways based on your use case, but there are some common patterns.
 When it comes to running containerized applications on OpenStack, it depends whether you want to run containers on bare metal, in virtual machines, or both.

 There are a few OpenStack projects that may be of interest:

 Learn more in the OpenStack Project Navigator: www.openstack.org/software/project-navigator

 With more than 60 availability zones across more than 20 countries, OpenStack providers collectively represent the broadest public cloud footprint.

 Explore the OpenStack Global Passport Program, a collaborative effort between OpenStack public cloud providers that lets you experience the freedom, performance and interoperability of open source infrastructure.Try Out a Public Cloud